Get E-Book

 socket.close();

-UDP payload sizing is one of those places where local tests lie.
-Loopback can carry large datagrams because the local stack has generous path behavior.
+Payload sizing is one of the easiest places for local tests to mislead you.
+Loopback may carry large datagrams because the path stays inside the local stack.
 A real path may include Ethernet, Wi-Fi, VPN encapsulation, cloud overlay headers, or a tunnel.
-Each extra header consumes space below the application payload.
-If the final IP packet exceeds the path MTU, fragmentation or rejection becomes possible.
-With UDP, losing one fragment loses the whole payload at the receiver.
+Each layer consumes space below your application payload.
+If the final IP packet is too large for the path, fragmentation or rejection becomes possible.

-Many production UDP protocols stay under roughly 1,200 bytes per payload when they need to cross unknown Internet paths.
-That number is protocol-specific guidance, not a Node rule.
-For a private LAN with known MTU, you may choose differently.
-The Node rule is simpler: socket.send() takes bytes, and the network path decides whether those bytes are practical as one datagram.
+Many production UDP protocols stay under roughly 1,200 bytes per payload when they must cross unknown Internet paths.
+That number is protocol guidance, not a Node rule.
+On a private LAN with known MTU, you may choose something else.
+The Node rule is simple - socket.send() takes bytes, and the network path decides whether those bytes are practical as one datagram.

 The node:dgram Surface

 node:dgram is Node's built-in UDP module.
-It creates datagram sockets, sends datagrams, receives datagrams, joins multicast groups, and exposes a small set of socket controls.
-The API is lower-level than node:http and narrower than node:net because UDP itself has a smaller transport contract.
+It creates datagram sockets, sends datagrams, receives datagrams, joins multicast groups, and exposes socket controls.
+The API is lower-level than node:http and narrower than node:net because UDP gives you fewer built-in behaviors than TCP.

 import dgram from 'node:dgram';